kwafula/CSC-842/README.md

 QRCode Courier is a tool that obfuscates and encodes content in a QR Code and decodes and deobfuscates the same content from the QR Code.

 ### Cycle 9: QRCode Inspector
-QRCode Courier is a tool that obfuscates and encodes content in a QR Code and decodes and deobfuscates the same content from the QR Code.
+QRCode Inspector is a tool that decodes URLs from QR Codes and runs URL checks against CTI databases.